SOTEAG Logo White

 Pre-breeding season population counts of Black Guillemots Cepphus grille revealed:

-Changes in population counts (individuals in full breeding plumage) since the most recent previous surveys were variable across the standard monitoring sites, though the long-term pattern at most is population stability.
+Changes in population counts (individuals in full breeding plumage) since the most recent previous surveys were variable across the standard monitoring sites, though the long-term pattern at most sites is population stability.
 A survey of the Sullom Voe Terminal jetties recorded 65 birds in full breeding plumage, compared with 73 in 2021.

 Monitoring of breeding Red-throated Divers Gavia stellata, The standard SOTEAG Red-throated Diver population and productivity study area of lochs, pools and moorland at Northmavine (between Sullom Voe and St Magnus Bay) has been surveyed since 1981.
 It is not surveyed every year because in some years, including 2022, other work such as Eider surveys take priority.
 The red-throated diver population study plot at Tingon, however, was monitored as usual in 2022.
 In 2022, 17 breeding pairs (breeding proven) and one additional apparently active territory (fresh empty nest scrape but no other evidence of breeding) were found, giving a total of 18 apparently occupied territories.